awakenweb/livedocx/README.md

 I developped this Livedocx client with two point in mind:

-* just the strict necessary dependency-wise
+* just the strict necessary dependencies
 * an object oriented API

 Hope you will find it useful.